andrew/ultimate-awesome/README.md

 - [awesome-substrate](https://github.com/vasa-develop/awesome-substrate) - A curated list of awesome resources of Substrate, Polkadot, ParityTech and Web3 Foundation.
 - [GameDevTools](https://github.com/vesas/GameDevTools) - Curated list of game development tools.
 - [awesome-ted](https://github.com/vikbert/awesome-ted) - An awesome collection of really awesome TED talks that can be watched again and again.
-- [awesome-agents](https://github.com/vince-lam/awesome-agents) - Compare open-source LLM agentic projects by their metrics to assess popularity and activeness.
 - [awesome-sheet-music](https://github.com/vindir/awesome-sheet-music) - A curated list of open source internet resources for musicians and computer-aided musicology.
 - [awesome-mac-apps](https://github.com/viraat/awesome-mac-apps) - Awesome macOS apps for developers, programmers or anyone looking for useful tools!.
 - [awesome-neuron](https://github.com/w4verider/awesome-neuron) - A curated list of my lists - something to remember!.